changhae-kim/ImpLearn/jp-2024-05331h/README.md

 * The RNGs in the scripts use a hard-coded seed, so the scripts reproduce the same behaviors each time.
 However, CREST uses a new random seed each time, finding different candidate conformers.

 * Due to the order-of-magnitude variations in the site-specific rates, the sampling weight evaluation can be sensitive to the machine precision and architecture.
-For example, this code chooses different sites on computers with Intel CPUs vs. AMD CPUs due to differences in the 15th decimal place.
+For example, this code chooses different sites on computers with Intel CPUs vs. AMD CPUs.
+The differences arise the 15th decimal place at first but then propagate to more significant digits.

 ## Directories